grappafinance/core-cash/README.md

 - `Grappa`: entry point for all the users.
 In charge of minting the correct product according to the connected **MarginEngine** rules
 - `OptionToken`: ERC1155 token that represent the right to claim for a non-negative payout at expiry.
 It can represent a long call position, a long put position, or debit spreads.
 - `Oracle`: contract to report spot price and expiry price of an asset.
 Also return an volatility index for min collateral calculation.
-- `MarginEngine`: each margin engine can authorize minting different option token by keeping the collateral and do internal accounting.
+- `MarginEngine`: each margin engine can mint different option token by keeping the collateral and do internal accounting.
 There should be multiple margin engines working together to provide user flexibilities to choose from, based on user preference such as gas fee, capital efficiency, composability and risk.

 ## List of Margin Engines

-* `AdvancedMargin`: The first version of the margin system that complies with the `IMarginEngine` interface that stores account structure.
+- `AdvancedMargin`: The first version of the margin system that complies with the `IMarginEngine` interface that stores account structure.
 The current **Advanced Margin** system is capable of dealing with:
-    * single collateral type
+  - single collateral type
-    * create native spreads
-    * can mint 1 call (or call spread) +  1 put (or put spread) in a single account.
+  - can mint 1 call (or call spread) +  1 put (or put spread) in a single account.

 ### Work-in-Progress Margin systems / Ideas

-* **Simple Margin**: fully collateralized version with minimal oracle needed and risk associated.
+- **Simple Margin**: fully collateralized version with minimal oracle needed and risk associated.
-* **PortfolioMargin**: Support up to 30 positions and calculate max loss as required collateral.
+- **PortfolioMargin**: Support up to 30(?) positions and calculate max loss as required collateral.

 Other margin system can be added to Grappa as long as it complies with the interface.